threatgrid/asami/README.md

 Copyright © 2016-2021 Cisco

+Portions of src/asami/cache.cljc are Copyright © Rich Hickey

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.